How to Make a DIY Glory Hole (What Actually Works)

 • it breaks down for storage

-The downside is stability.
+The downside is stability — and trust me, you don’t wanna find that out mid-session.
 If the frame isn’t solid or the fabric isn’t tensioned well, things can shift, sag, or feel flimsy once there’s movement involved.
+And yeah.. that’s about as awkward as it sounds.

 Doorway Mounts Using Tension Rods